 SPRINGDALE — A number of residents of communities in the Zion corridor and employees of the area’s fire agency are concerned about what effect a proposed plan may have on emergency services as personnel face possible job losses.

-After nixing a 2018 budget proposal for the Rockville-Springdale Fire Protection District that would have levied a massive property tax increase, the Washington County Commission is considering replacing the district’s current employees with contracted personnel from a different fire agency in order to reduce costs.
+After nixing a 2018 budget proposal for the Rockville-Springdale Fire Protection District that would have levied a substantial property tax increase, the Washington County Commission is considering replacing the district’s current employees with contracted personnel from a different fire agency in order to reduce costs.

 The proposed plan would utilize two on-site, full-time employees cross-trained in firefighting and EMS from the Hurricane Valley Fire Special Service District in place of the district’s current four on-call emergency responders.